Kaiser Permanente: Research and publishing

 Kaiser operates a Division of Research, which annually conducts between 200 and 300 studies, and the Center for Health Research, which in 2009 had more than 300 active studies.
 Kaiser's bias toward prevention is reflected in the areas of interest—vaccine and genetic studies are prominent.
 The work is funded primarily by federal, state, and other outside (non-Kaiser) institutions.

 Kaiser has created and operates a voluntary biobank of donated blood samples from members along with their medical record and the responses to a lifestyle and health survey.
 As of November 2018, the Kaiser Permanente Research Bank had over 300,000 samples, with a goal of 500,000.
 De-identified data is shared with both Kaiser researchers and researchers from other institutions.

 Kaiser Permanente Bernard J. Tyson School of Medicine

-Kaiser Permanente announced its plan to start a medical school in December, 2015, and the school welcomed its inaugural class in June, 2020.
+Kaiser Permanente announced its plan to start a medical school in December, 2015, and the school welcomed its inaugural class in June 2020.
 The vision for the school is to redesign physician education around the pillars of patient-centered care, population health, quality improvement, team-based care, and health equity.

 Mark Schuster was named the medical school's Founding Dean and CEO in 2017.
 The Kaiser Permanente Bernard J. Tyson School of Medicine was renamed from the Kaiser Permanente School of Medicine in November 2019 in honor of late Kaiser Permanente Chairman and CEO Bernard J. Tyson.
-The medical school received preliminary LCME accreditation in February 2019 and is expected to receive full LCME accreditation by 2023.
+The medical school received preliminary LCME accreditation in February 2019 and received full LCME accreditation in June 2024.
 The school will waive all tuition for the full four years of medical school for its first five classes.